realpython/python-guide/docs/scenarios/gui.rst

 PyObjC
 ~~~~~~
-.. note:: Only available on Mac OSX.
-Don't pick this if you're writing a cross-platform application.
+.. note:: Only available on OS X. Don't pick this if you're writing a cross-platform application.

 PySide
 ~~~~~~